ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab3.md

 the search for bugs on the binaries.
 You may use the C++ function `rand()` to generate a random integer.

-**Note:** To make the mutation function more general, you could start with an ad hoc version, such as one that specifically inserts a newline character.
+**Note:** To make the mutation function more general, you could start with an ad hoc version.
+For example, one that specifically inserts a newline character.
 Initially, this function being limited to adding just a newline is ad hoc.
 To generalize it, transition from inserting only newlines to incorporating a range of random characters.

 You will notice that different programs will require different strategies, or that in some cases you may even have to switch between different mutation